zetane/zetaforgedev/README.md

 <a id="why-zetaforge"></a>
-## 🔥 Why ZetaForge?
+## 🔥 Why ZetaForgeDev?

-ZetaForge is an AI platform designed to accelerate the development and deployment of advanced AI solutions.
+ZetaForgeDev is an AI platform designed to accelerate the development and deployment of advanced AI solutions.
 It allows users to assemble reusable, customizable, and containerized Blocks into highly visual AI Pipelines, enabling rapid experimentation and collaboration.

 - **Language Agnostic:** Work with AI technologies in any programming language.
 - **Dynamic:** Easily modify and update AI pipelines with new or improved components.